Finite strain porohyperelasticity: An asymptotic multiscale ALE-FSI approach supported by ANNs: Introduction

-The above approach was implemented using the open-source package FEniCS \cite{AlnaesEtal2015} and the open-source Machine Learning package Pytorch \cite{paszke2017automatic} for ANNs.
+The above approach is implemented using the open-source package FEniCS \cite{AlnaesEtal2015} and the open-source Machine Learning package Pytorch \cite{paszke2017automatic} for ANNs.
 A confined consolidation/compression test is used to verify the numerical implementation and to gain a deeper understanding of the importance and robustness of the present method for finite strain porohyperelastic problems.
-The results of the numerical examples show that the maximum strain energy density and deformation are observed at the intersection of the pores with the values considerably above the average.
-The deformation predicted by the present method is smaller than the one obtained using the linear poroelastic method (due to strain stiffening feature of the neo-Hookean model).
+The results of the numerical examples show that the maximum strain energy density and deformation are observed at the intersection of the pores with values considerably above the average.
+The deformation predicted by the present method is smaller than the one obtained using the linear poroelastic method (due to the strain stiffening feature of the neo-Hookean model).
 The steady-state is achieved in a considerably shorter time, and considerable variations in tangent properties in time and space can be observed.
 Finally, the non-dimensional variables are dimensionalised using the characteristic values of two scenarios of interest, namely, brain tissue and soil mechanics.

 The ALE formulation together with asymptotic/two-scale homogenisation and the final macroscale and microscale governing PDEs are provided in Section \ref{mathDescription}.
-The weak formulation, incremental analysis and data-driven approach together with sensitivity analysis of the RVE response are carried out in Section \ref{numericalEX}.
+The weak formulation, incremental analysis and data-driven approach together with sensitivity analysis of the RVE response are carried out in Section \ref{Solution_s}.
+Section \ref{numericalEX} presents a benchmark finite strain porohyperelastic problem (a consolidation test) using the present method.
 Finally, Section \ref{Conc} provides the concluding remarks of the present work followed by some potential future directions.